Healthcare

 When should I call 119 versus going to the ER on my own?

-Call 119 if the person is unconscious, has chest pain or suspected stroke, severe bleeding, difficulty breathing, suspected heart attack, serious trauma, suspected overdose, seizure, or obvious life-threatening emergency.
-The 119 ambulance is free and takes you to the nearest appropriate hospital.
-If you can travel safely by taxi (mild injury, moderate symptoms, stable patient), going direct to the ER is faster and cheaper than waiting for 119.
-1339 gives free triage advice if you are unsure.
+Call 119 if the person is unconscious, has chest pain or suspected stroke, severe bleeding, difficulty breathing, suspected heart attack, serious trauma, suspected overdose, seizure, or an obvious life-threatening emergency.
+If you are unsure whether your situation needs an ER, call 119 for emergency medical consultation.

 Does NHIS cover the emergency room?